feng5132308003/Resting-state-global-brain-activity-affects-early--amyloid-accumulation-in-default-mode-network/README.md

 2. Installation guide:
 https://www.mathworks.com/products/new_products/release2019b.html

-3. Demo (all the de-identified data to generate the figures and tables have been provided) The run time will be very short.
+3. Demo (all the de-identified data to generate the figures have been provided) The run time will be very short.

 4. Instructions for use: